Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 End Sub

 Let us do it differently this time by programming a Command Button Click event procedure automatically through VBA.
 We are going to insert a Command Button Click Event Procedure in a Form Module with the help of a Function Write_Code().
-We learned something similar through an earlier article on the topic: Creating Animated Command Button with VBA
+We learned something similar through an earlier article on the topic: Creating an Animated Command Button with VBA

 A sample Trial Run.